Wetting the bed at night (nocturnal enuresis) is very common in young children. In fact, it is normal up to the age of five years.

 - Do encourage a good night's sleep.
 A restful sleep without interruptions is best for your child.
 Waking your child to go to the toilet during the night will not help solve the problem.

-- Do try waterproof bedcovering.
-These go under the bottom sheet to keep the bed drier and more comfortable.
+- Do try absorbent pads.
+The pads go under the bottom sheet to keep the bed drier and more comfortable.

 - Do shower or bathe your child before you let them go to pre-school or school.
 The smell of urine is very strong and can hang around.
 This may make your child feel embarrassed and lead to other problems, such as teasing and name-calling at school.